 2019 Tuition and fees are posted on our ADMISSION PAGE.

 Contact information can be found here for FINANCIAL AID.

-The 2017 course offerings are listed below, and you can read about the courses in more detail on the Course Listing Page.
-2018 information will be posted in 2018.
+The 2019 course offerings are listed below, and you can read about the courses in more detail on the Course Listing Page.

 8:30 to 9:45, Monday – Friday

 ENGL 557 - ROSS MACDONALD Shakespeare G114